-We conduct ablation studies on the learning-based evaluator and report the probabilistic-based metrics (p-minADE, pminFDE) and Miss Rate with K = 6 on the Argoverse validation set.
-With the P2T, P2A, and A2A attention modules capturing the basic interactions between map and agents, they together with the scene context encoders form the base model, while the F2F module and Frenét representation (denoted as SD) are respectively ablated from the full evaluation network to study their impacts.
+We conduct ablation studies on the learning-based evaluator and report the probabilistic-based metrics (p-minADE, pminFDE) and Miss Rate on the Argoverse validation set.
+With the P2T, P2A, and A2A attention modules capturing the basic interactions between map and agents, they form the base model together with the scene context encoders, while the F2F module and Frenét representation are respectively ablated from the full evaluation network to study their impacts.